 Even though Stock Up has come down in price a bit, it remains an absolute monster in competitive Magic.
 Stock Up is a great example of not counting out a card just for its rarity.

-Stick with us at mtgrocks.com: the best place for Magic: The Gathering coverage!
+Stick with us here at mtgrocks.com: the best site for Magic: The Gathering coverage.
+Be sure to check out our deckbuilder for your next big brew!